.

 I started at PCA&D in mid-September, so I’m still fairly new to the role.
 There is much to love and appreciate about what I do, but I’d have to say the most rewarding thing is the free coffee.
 Just kidding.
 It’s the students.

 Today, for example, I got to geek out with a student about William Carlos Williams and witness a student recommit to their education and spend most of the day working in the Learning Commons.
-I also get to work with an incredible group of people, within Student Affairs and in the school more broadly, all ultimately dedicated to students’ success.
+I also get to work with an incredible group of people, within Student Life and in the school more broadly, all ultimately dedicated to students’ success.

 Access and exposure to different cultures, ideas, and practices such as opportunities to experience speakers like Daryl Davis, exhibits like Monologues of Being Seen, and embodied experiences (like whatever the students are creating with yarn in the halls and entrances), make PCA&D a lively and vibrant place to be and feel comfortable and emboldened to be vulnerable, take risks, make connections, and be willing to fail forward into unfamiliar territory, fuller expression, innovation, transformation.